 Papers drawn up with non-compliance with the Requirements will be returned to the authors.
 The acceptance date will be deemed the date of the paper’s re-acceptance, drawn up in accordance with the above Requirements.

-Papers are adopted to the Collection of scientific papers on a regular basis.
+Papers are adopted to the journal on a regular basis.